 Also Read: Skilling the youth of India

 A massive difference was observed between the productivity level of apprentices and employees hired from the outside.
 Freshers may have more qualified degrees but when it came down to the ground reality, apprentices always had an upper hand.
 They hold a better understanding of the functions of the processes.
-Apprentices came in as fresh and raw talents, got molded in the company’s environment and they also aspired to grow two to three levels in the same organization where they worked really hard.
+Apprentices came in as fresh and raw talents, got moulded in the company’s environment and they also aspired to grow two to three levels in the same organization where they worked really hard.

 Apprentice support during uncertain times

 Everyone was aware of the Covid situation in and around the world.
 Hotels were converted into quarantine centers as per the government guidelines.
-Staff members were meager as compared to the responsibilities to be taken care of at the Covid care centers.
+Staff members were meagre as compared to the responsibilities to be taken care of at the Covid care centers.
 Yet the trainees put up their best efforts to manage.
 Single-handedly they were able to operate multiple duties which they learned during the training period.
 Of course, it was an appreciative measure from the apprentices.
 Authorities and hotel management acknowledged their valuable contribution at the time of need.

 Why apprenticeship needs encouragement